 Yellow, Gold, and a Touch of Black

 Even the traditional diamond is yellow, and somehow it’s setting, although modern, gives a nod to the past.
 There is little that can be called traditional about this wedding ensemble; black tassel earrings, however, are perfectly in keeping with the effect produced by cascading layers of lace and tulle, highlighted by a demure, traditionally-trimmed full veil.

 Softening Hard Edges

 The floral designer use dried flowers, natural wheat, and grasses, and a glorious ombre mix of live blooms to soften the minimalistic staircase and continued the look in the gorgeous bridal bouquet and tablescape arrangements.
 Floral displays and soft colors belie the cool grey tones and hard surfaces of the architecture and add a new dimension to the celebration.

 It’s impossible to miss the mix — and the creative tension — between modernism and free-spirited energy, not only in the general atmosphere but reflected in every detail of table settings, even the placement of individual flowers on serving trays.

 Boho Wins Raves

-Vibrant black and white stacked pillows paired with clear acrylic chairs are a counterpoint to pale blooms placed on the floor in a contained wrapped with the same patterned.
+Vibrant black and white stacked pillows paired with clear acrylic chairs are a counterpoint to pale blooms placed on the floor in a container wrapped with the same pattern.
 Atelier Design, a sister company to BBJ Linen, stands ready to help personalize any event with inspired fabric creations.